void-ppc/void-ppc-docs/INSTALL.md

 You also have a choice of using the `yaboot` bootloader, which wants a smaller bootstrap partition around ~`800k`. `GRUB2` is more powerful, however.
 For instructions on how to use `yaboot`, you will need to look it up elsewhere.

-You will need `hfsutils` installed to format the bootstrap partition as well as `mac-fdisk`.
-Void Live images supply those by default, in other distributions you can install them.
+You will need `mac-fdisk` installed to partition the drive.
+Void Live images supply that by default, in other distributions you can install it from their repositories.

 First partition is also the partition table.
 Swap is optional.
 You can use `pmac-fdisk` (if not present, it can also be called `mac-fdisk`) to create the partition layout for `GRUB2`: